How to Choose an eSIM Based on Trip Length: From a Weekend to Months Abroad

 Summer is beach season on the Adriatic, while winter offers skiing in Kolašin and Žabljak.
 Spring and autumn are quieter with a mild climate.

-Airports, transport and transfers
+Airports, transport and travel tips

 The official currency is the Euro (EUR).
 You can exchange money at banks and exchange offices.
 Credit cards are accepted in most establishments.